 Additionally, the lines of this piece are generally quite short, but they contain a great deal of information.
-This fact, taken in tandem with Browning’s scornful, yet amused tone makes for an interesting reading.
-The speaker, who many assume to be Browning herself, spends most of the piece lecturing, from a first person perspective, her husband.
-She expresses disappoint in him and the general public for engaging in gossip.
+This fact, taken in tandem with Browning’s scornful, yet amused tone makes for interesting reading.
+The speaker, who many assume to be Browning herself, spends most of the piece lecturing, from a first-person perspective, her husband.
+She expresses disappointment in him and the general public for engaging in gossip.

 Her arguments against it are so sound it is easy to forget that at the beginning of the piece she too was drawing conclusions about the dead man’s life.
 It seems that the shock of the death momentarily stopped the conversation on the husband’s side, but had a more permanent effect on Browning herself.

 There is a great deal of imagery in ‘Died..’ and much of it is crafted through simile and metaphor.
 One of the first most effective examples a reader will come across is in the fourth stanza.
 It begins with the word “As” signaling that a simile will follow.
 Here the speaker is coming two different types of gossiping and the way the sudden death of the subject brings the talk to a quick end.
 This is a strange and complicated comparison, made all the more so by the compact space in which it is presented.

 The poem begins with the speaker stating that “we” can stop talking now.
 The man she and her husband were discussing has turned up dead and now the speaker’s praise, and the husband’s “blame” is wasted.
 It is not only the couple who were discussing the man, the members of the general public outside were as well.
 Everyone seems to have an opinion on who this person is, and then suddenly, who they were.